 Three minutes.
 One PowerPoint slide.
 No props.
 These are the fundamentals of the competition, which gives graduate students three minutes to explain their research in a way that captivates judges and others from outside their discipline and why it matters.

-This year, 12 students competed in Brock’s preliminary 3MT round on February 15.
-The five finalists are:
+This year, 12 students competed in Brock’s preliminary 3MT round in February.
+The five finalists were:

 - Ali Anwar, MSc in Management, “The Personalization-Privacy Paradox in M-commerce: Loyalty Outcomes Explained Through Customers Flow Experience and Regulatory Foci”